dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/1-Installing-the-StorageLoader.md

 <a name="s3-buckets"/>
 ### 2.2 S3 buckets

-StorageLoader moves the SnowPlow event files through three distinct S3 buckets during the load process.
+StorageLoader moves the Snowplow event files through three distinct S3 buckets during the load process.
 These buckets are as follows:

-1. **In Bucket** - contains the SnowPlow event files to process
+1. **In Bucket** - contains the Snowplow event files to process
-2. **Archive Bucket** - where StorageLower moves the SnowPlow event files after successful loading
+2. **Archive Bucket** - where StorageLower moves the Snowplow event files after successful loading

 The In Bucket for StorageLoader is the same as the Out Bucket for the EmrEtlRunner -